Getting started with Word’s footnotes and endnotes.

 As you’d expect Word handles the numbering for you automatically.
 If you add a footnote below an existing one, the new footnote is numbered accordingly.

 Inserting a footnote or endnote into Word is easy.
-In Word 2007, Word 2010 and Word 2013 there’s big buttons on the References tab.
+In Word 2007 and later to Word 365 there are big buttons on the References tab.

 For Word 2003 and before go to Insert | Reference | Footnote

 Even better are the shortcuts

 Ctrl + Alt + F Add Footnote

 Ctrl + Alt + D Add Endnote